 speaker

 Adam Pichel

-Yeah, I think in terms of IRA, I mean, this is a difficult question to answer when we have, you know, multiple projects at different stages and timing, but we're continuing to accelerate our schedules and ensure that we're able to take full advantage of the IRA as it stands today.
+Yeah, I think in terms of IRA, I mean, this is a difficult question to answer when we have, you know, multiple projects at different stages and timing.
+But we're continuing to accelerate our schedules and ensure that we're able to take full advantage of the IRA as it stands today.

 speaker

-Justin Claire
+Justin Clare

-Analyst at Roth Capital Partners
+Analyst, Roth Capital Partners

-Okay.
-Got it.
+Okay, got it.
 Thanks, guys.

 speaker

-Gilad Yavitz
+Gilad Yavetz

+speaker